NaySoares/NaySoares/README.md

 - 📱 Applications

 #### About me:
-- 🌱 I'm currently learning ReactJS and React Native
+- 🌱 I'm currently learning ReactJS and React Native.
-- 🖌 Fun fact: I love to draw and digital painting
+- 🖌 Fun fact: I love to draw and digital painting.
 ---

 #### Connect with me: